Martin Brodeur: Post-playing career

 Upon announcing his retirement, Brodeur was hired by the Blues as a special assistant to general manager Doug Armstrong.
 On May 22, 2015, Armstrong announced that Brodeur and the Blues had agreed to a three-year contract naming Brodeur as an assistant general manager of the team.
 On February 8, 2016, the New Jersey Devils unveiled a bronze statue of Brodeur which is displayed outside the Prudential Center.
 The statue was formally dedicated on October 22, 2016, in a ceremony before the game against the Minnesota Wild.
 On February 9, 2016, Brodeur's number 30 jersey was retired by the Devils.

-On July 25, 2017, Brodeur was appointed a management team member for Canada's men's team for the 2018 Winter Olympics in Pyeongchang, Korea.
+On July 25, 2017, Brodeur was appointed as management team member for Canada's men's team for the 2018 Winter Olympics in Pyeongchang, South Korea.
 On August 29, 2018, Brodeur joined the Devils as executive vice president of business development.
 On January 12, 2020, Brodeur became an advisor on hockey operations after general manager Ray Shero was fired.

 International play

-Brodeur was selected as Team Canada's back-up goaltender to Roy for the 1998 Winter Olympics in Nagano, Japan, but did not get to play.
+Brodeur was selected as Canada's back-up goaltender to Roy for the 1998 Winter Olympics in Nagano, Japan, but did not get to play.
 Canada failed to win a medal after losing the bronze-medal match to Finland, a game in which many people thought Brodeur should have played.

-In the 2002 Olympics at Salt Lake City, Utah, Brodeur was initially named the backup behind Curtis Joseph.
+In the 2002 Winter Olympics at Salt Lake City, U.S., Brodeur was initially named the backup behind Curtis Joseph.
 But following Joseph's losing the tournament opener against Sweden, Brodeur was named the starting goaltender the rest of the way, and won gold for Canada.
-He went undefeated in the tournament, stopping 31 of 33 shots in the gold-medal victory over Team USA.
+He went undefeated in the tournament, stopping 31 of 33 shots in the gold-medal victory over the United States.

-Brodeur then led Team Canada to a World Cup of Hockey championship in 2004, allowing five goals in five games.
+Brodeur then led Canada to the 2004 World Cup of Hockey championship, allowing five goals in five games.
 He led all goaltenders in GAA and save percentage while going undefeated.
 He had another impressive performance for the team at the world hockey championships in the following year.
 After this, The Sports Forecaster 2005–06 said the following:

 Brodeur is arguably the top goaltender in the world.
 Fresh off a World Cup win in 2004 and another strong performance at the 2005 IIHF World hockey championships.
 He's the game's best puck-handling goaltender, though the NHL's new rules changes may somewhat alter that effectiveness.

-Brodeur was selected as Team Canada's starter in the 2006 Winter Olympics in Turin, Italy.
+Brodeur was selected as Canada's starter in the 2006 Winter Olympics in Turin, Italy.
 He started in 4 games, but Canada failed to win a medal after losing to Russia in the quarterfinals.

-He was one of the three goaltenders on Team Canada for the 2010 Winter Olympics in Vancouver, British Columbia, Canada.
+He was one of the three goaltenders for Canada in the 2010 Winter Olympics in Vancouver, Canada.
 He registered a shootout win against Switzerland and a loss to the United States.
 After the loss to the US, he was benched for the remainder of the 2010 Games in favour of Roberto Luongo.